rkthomps/lean-edits/README.md

 For your convenience, the extension will prompt you to create a global `.gitignore_global` file to ignore this directory across your file system.

 ### Enabling/Disabling LeanEdits
-You can very easily enable/disable the extension by clicking on the "Lean Vacuum: ON/OFF" status bar item in the lower left-hand corner of your editor.
+You can very easily enable/disable the extension by clicking on the "LeanEdits: ON/OFF" status bar item in the lower left-hand corner of your editor.

 ![Enable/Disable Extension](figures/click-enable.png)